PrinceOkunade/Customer-Churn-Prediction/README.md

 ## Problem

-Customer churn costs subscription businesses far more than acquisition — retaining an existing customer is 5–7x cheaper than acquiring a new one.
+Customer churn costs subscription businesses far more than acquisition, retaining an existing customer is 5–7x cheaper than acquiring a new one.
 This project predicts, per customer, the probability of churn and explains each prediction with SHAP so that retention teams can take targeted action.

 ## Dataset

-**IBM Telco Customer Churn** — 7,043 customers, 21 features.
+**IBM Telco Customer Churn** 7,043 customers, 21 features.

 Source: [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)